DC (Direct Current) over

 An important factor that enters into every discussion - COST.
 Depending on size, the typical 120vac Generator will cost apx. $15,000 to $20,000 for purchase and installation.
 In addition, the corresponding inverter/charger adds an additional $5,000 charge.
 One may reduce costs by installing a charger only for apx. $1,000, but inverter function will be lost requiring 120vac Generator operation for all 120vac requirements.
 Total expenditure is $20,000 - $25,000.

-ZRD DC (Direct Current) Generator solutions start at $6,532.35 with the most deluxe models costing only $750 more.
+ZRD DC (Direct Current) Generator solutions start at $8,057.15.
 One of these will surely fit your needs (and the entire cruising community).
-Including some required minor installation requirements, and a 2,200 or 6,000 watt inverter costing apx. $220 / $750 a total ZRD 12vdc Generator solution installed will cost apx. $10,000 less than an installed 120vac solution.
+Including some required minor installation requirements, and an inverter a total ZRD 12vdc Generator solution installed will cost apx. $10,000 less than an installed 120vac solution.